j3k2/react-ftux/README.md

 - onFtuxEnd: [Function] Callback to be called when the walkthrough is complete
 - disableKeydownListener: [Boolean] Disable arrow, Enter, Backspace, and Escape key listeners.
 Default value is `false`.
 - tooltipProperties: [Object] Settings to be applied to all tooltips
-  - className: [String] className value to be applied to all tooltips' "tooltip-wrapper" elements (see FtuxTooltip elements/classes below)
+  - className: [String] className value to be applied to all tooltips' "ftux-tooltip" elements (see FtuxTooltip elements/classes below)
   - backgroundColor: [HTML Color] Color to be used for background of all tooltips.
 Makes it easier to set border color property for all tooltip pointers, regardless of direction.
 Default value is `'#000'`.
   - nextLabel: [String] Custom text to replace `'Next'` on button
   - prevLabel: [String] Custom text to replace `'Prev'` on button